 The best sources of essential fatty acids, particularly DHA, are cold water fatty fish (salmon, sardines, anchovies, herring and mackerel) and cod liver oil.

 As mentioned in my previous post, decreased microcirculation that affects blood flow (bringing nutrients to the area) and lymph fluid removal (taking waste away) are both thought to be contributors to cellulite formation.
 When lymph fluid builds up it can cause persistent low-grade inflammation that damages connective tissue.

-Antioxidants are thought help by reducing the inflammation.
+Antioxidants are thought to help by reducing inflammation.
 There are lots of options out there, but here are the ones I’m using: